Are you suffering from Hashimoto’s or hypothyroidism?

 In addition, it’s not as if changing your diet or adding exercise to your daily routine is going to cause significant harm to your body.

-You should, however, avoid natural therapies which have outrageous claims or ones which are incredibly expensive and not likely to work.
+You should, however, avoid natural therapies which have outrageous claims or ones that are incredibly expensive and not likely to work.

 I should also point out that not all natural therapies work, and that there is a theoretical possibility that the benefit from these therapies is simply due to the placebo effect.